Raman спектроскопия

 Metrohm Spectro – Robust Raman spectrometers

 Metrohm Spectro, Inc. is composed of the photonics and spectroscopy companies of the Metrohm group including Metrohm Raman, B&W Tek, and Innovative Photonics Solutions.
-Metrohm Spectro develops and manufactures high-performance stabilized lasers, modular spectrometers, and handheld and benchtop analyzers.
+Metrohm Spectro develops and manufactures high-performance stabilized lasers, modular spectrometers, and handheld and benchtop Raman analyzers.

 - Get all you need for your Raman analysis from one provider, from the Raman spectrometer and the accessories to Raman libraries and software.